elucidium/elucidium.github.io/_pages/courses.md

 - (76108) Writing about Public Problems

 ## Summer 2019
-I spent five weeks doing research through CMU's Summer Undergraduate Research Apprenticeship with the Noonan lab, then worked with the Pittsburgh Festival Opera as a Resident Artist Pianist for six weeks.
+I spent five weeks doing **polymer synthesis research** through CMU's Summer Undergraduate Research Apprenticeship with the Noonan lab, then worked with the Pittsburgh Festival Opera as a **resident artist pianist** for six weeks.

 I really enjoyed this summer!
 I was incredibly fortunate to have had the opportunities to explore multiple fields of interest.